-- Recruitment and Outreach.
+• Recruitment and Outreach.
 Conduct activities, including outreach to local government facilities, non-profit and faith-based organizations that provide support services to disconnected youth and young adults; including the use of word-of-mouth referrals, and social media platforms.
-Other suggested activities for youth services provider staff include: - Visiting local parks, tattoo parlors, smoke shops, homeless shelters, and other places that disconnected young people are known to frequent and speaking to them one-on-one in that environment, and in terms that make them the most comfortable. - Going into low-income communities and neighborhoods, knocking on doors, and speaking to friends, families, and young adults about available services and opportunities. - Creating a program application process that is easy to complete by removing as many of the administrative hurdles as possible. - Using text messages and social media.
+Other suggested activities for youth services provider staff include:

+- Visiting local parks, tattoo parlors, smoke shops, homeless shelters, and other places that disconnected young people are known to frequent and speaking to them one-on-one in that environment, and in terms that make them the most comfortable. - o Going into low-income communities and neighborhoods, knocking on doors, and speaking to friends, families, and young adults about available services and opportunities. - Creating a program application process that is easy to complete by removing as many of the administrative hurdles as possible. - Using text messages and social media.
 While this strategy may not be as effective for recruitment, it is a highly effective strategy for keeping participants engaged, as well as reconnecting those participants who have disconnected from the program. - Considering the tailoring of strategies for young adults by age group, 18-21 and 22-24.
 Younger individuals may be more ready to enroll in programs when compared to older individuals.
 Young adults, ages 22-24, are more likely to have been unemployed or separated from educational institutions longer than those in the younger age group.
 This older group requires more resource-intensive outreach and recruitment efforts.
-An emphasis on available work experiences and employment services, rather than education and basic skill building, is preferred for this older group. - Engagement.
+An emphasis on available work experiences and employment services, rather than education and basic skill building, is preferred for this older group.
+However, when older youth and young adult clients have low literacy and numeracy levels, local areas should consider integrated, contextual strategies that blend work experience and education. - Engagement.
 Many disconnected young adults face challenges and life obstacles that result in the cycling in and out of program services.
 Such challenges are many and varied.
 They may include: periods of homelessness, issues with the criminal justice system, pressures to provide for their families, and substance abuse, among others.